wduminy/codespear.github.io/_posts/2013-09-21-terrain-surface.md

 It helps to think of this problem as a two step process.
 First, you need to identify the triangle in the heightmap for the coordinate \\((x,y)\\).
 Then you find the point of intersection between the triangle's plane and the line that drops down vertically through \\((x,y)\\).

 Using the ideas described here, I placed some vertical poles in my terrain.
-The result is show on the right hand side.
+The resulting image is shown here.

 ## Step 1: Identify the triangle
 The way you identify the triangle depends on the way you drew them.
 Assuming you used the rendering algorithm I described in the <a href="{% post_url 2013-07-13-terrain-rendering-basics %}">mentioned post</a>, you can start with world coordinates \\((x,y)\\) and translate it to \\((c,r)\\) so that the latter is the heightmap coordinates.
 For example, if you have \\(10\\) world units per heightmap unit, your world coordinates \\((23,24)\\) would translate to the heightmap coordinates \\((2.3,2.4)\\).
 Take the [`floor`](http://www.cplusplus.com/reference/cmath/floor/) of these \\((c,r)\\) coordinates and you end up with the answer that the triangle is in column 3, row 3 of the matrix.
 That is in zero based index \\((2,2)\\).
 There are two triangles for that matrix element; we need to decide which one contains \\((c,r)\\).
 This answer is illustrated in Listing 1.
 Note that there is a corner case handled at the start of the listing (for when \\((r,c)\\) is in the corner :-) ).